 Our Aims & Objectives

 As a human potential organisation we aim to work with people, supporting them both individually and collectively, in recognising and using the resources they have available to them in jointly creating solutions for each unique situation - thereby assisting them to pursue and achieve their aspirations and live their lives as fully as possible.
-In upholding basic human rights and providing better outcomes for the individuals we work alongside, Aspire also acknowledges and will promote the ‘ripple effect’ whereby positive changes in individuals’ quality of life, skills, confidence and self-esteem will have wider beneficial consequences for communities and ultimately society as a whole.
+In upholding basic human rights and providing better outcomes for the people we work alongside, Aspire also acknowledges and will promote the ‘ripple effect’ whereby positive changes in a person's quality of life, skills, confidence and self-esteem will have wider beneficial consequences for communities and ultimately society as a whole.

 In line with the Care Inspectorate’s published Health and Social Care Standards we will maintain the principles of; dignity and respect, compassion, inclusion, responsive care and support and wellbeing.

-Individuals in respect of whom we provide developmental care and support will:
+People in respect of whom we provide developmental care and support will:

 - experience a high quality living environment and where possible be supported to remain as citizens in their own homes/neighbourhoods, using mainstream community services and facilities as far as possible, always in accordance with their wishes;